silenNH/Twitter_Sentiment_Analysis/README.md

 All container are connected via a created network called "niels"

 ## Possible Errors:
 * Topic SparkResult is not created when KSQLDB creates stream for serialize data --> Strem will not be created.
-Solution run the system for 5 minutes than ente sudo docker-compose down and rerun with sudo docker-compose up.
-Topic SparkResult is already created and stream to serialize data can be created
+Solution run the system for 5 minutes than enter sudo docker-compose down and rerun with sudo docker-compose up.
+Topic SparkResult is already created and stream to serialize data can be created without error.

 ## Limitations:
 * One Kafka-broker and one Spark-container are applied to cope with limited computer resources (easy to extend to a distributed system).
 InfluxDB in distributed mode is not for free.
 * Just text sentiment analysis is applied.
 Pictures and emojis are not considered (Kuma A., 2019)
 * Twitter data can be biased and not representative
 * Kafka, Spark and InfluxDB are not secured with SSL in this project.
 Deployment in production required installation of security protocols like SSL.

 ## Lessons Learned
 * Use Git Version Control from the very beginning